 The Plan categorizes its fair value measurement within the fair value hierarchy established by generally accepted accounting principles.
-The Plan has the following total recurring fair value measurements as of September 30, 2021 and 2020:
+The Plan has the following total recurring fair value measurements as of September 30, 2022 and 2021:

-- Debt securities Debt securities classified in Level I of the fair value hierarchy are valued using prices quoted in active markets for those securities.
+• Debt securities - Debt securities classified in Level I of the fair value hierarchy are valued using prices quoted in active markets for those securities.
 Debt securities classified in Level 2 of the fair value hierarchy are valued using a matrix pricing technique.
-Matrix pricing is used by Interactive Data Pricing and Reference Data, LLC to value securities based on the securities' relationship to benchmark quoted prices. - Mutual funds The rationale for inclusion in Level 1 or Level 2 points to the unobservable inputs involved in mutual fund pricing.
-Mutual funds do not trade using bid and ask, as with ETF's or common stock.
-Instead, the prices are determined by the net asset value of the underlying investments at the close of business for the next day's open.
-The underlying assets themselves may include a variety of Level 1 and Level 2 securities and some may be valued using matrix pricing which interpolates the price of a security based on the price of similar securities.
+Matrix pricing is used by Interactive Data Pricing and Reference Data, LLC to value securities based on the securities' relationship to benchmark quoted prices.